Quick help; scroll down for more options

 2. Run browser software through IUanyWare.
 Access resources via an Internet search or the library website.

 274-3668; UL 2140C.
 I'm happy to support your classwork or research.
 Use Oncourse messages, checking "send copy to email"), or voicemail to leave a question or times you could meet.
-For this semester, I'm at "Ask a librarian" chat help Mondays 3pm-5pm.
+For S'15, I'm at "Ask a librarian" chat help most Thursdays 9am-11am.